How to Ensure Hardware Acceleration is Enabled

 Note that Chrome does not support hardware acceleration for Windows XP or Windows Vista.
-So, if you are using Windows XP or Vista then you will likely enjoy a better puzzle experience with a different web browser.

 - Go to the Chrome settings page by entering chrome://settings in the address bar and press the Enter key.